 Ecstasy is primarily produced in Europe.
 It costs very little to manufacture in Europe, but street value in the United States can be up to $40.

-An ecstasy user can experience appetite suppression, increased happiness or good feeling, and increased energy.
-Many users of ecstasy do not eat or sleep while using the drug.
+A user can experience appetite suppression, increased happiness or good feeling, and increased energy.
+Many users do not eat or sleep while using the drug.
 This is part of the allure, especially during the nightclub or rave scene.
 Users dance all night and can experience strange effects while partying.

 Overdose Is Highly Possible